RealMuffinTime/bluemap-banners/README.md

 # Wheter markers are created instantaneously on banner place
 markerAddInstantOnBannerPlace=false

-# Wheter markers with an original unchanged name should be created
+# Wheter instantly created markers with an original unchanged name are added
 markerAddWithOriginalName=false

 # For how far you want to be able to see these banners on BlueMap